 5 Dog Food Marketing Gimmicks

-This common phrase makes dog owners feel like they are supporting a small business, helping a neighbor, or purchasing from a company that is run by people, not corporations.
+This statement makes dog owners feel like they are supporting a small business, helping a neighbor, or purchasing from a company that is run by people, not corporations.
+It feels good to purchase from “family owned” companies that appear to have been passed down from generation to generation.

 I hate to burst your bubble here, but this is a big gimmick.